buxiangzhiren/Asymmetric_VQGAN/README.md

 ## Introduction

 We propose the Asymmetric VQGAN, to preserve the information of conditional image input.
-Asymmetric VQGAN (top) involves two core designs compared with the original VQGAN (down) as shown in the figure.
+Asymmetric VQGAN involves two core designs compared with the original VQGAN as shown in the figure.
 First, we introduce a conditional branch into the decoder of the VQGAN which aims to handle the conditional input for image manipulation tasks.
 Second, we design a larger decoder for VQGAN to better recover the losing details of the quantized codes.

 ![teaser](teaser.png)
 Top: The inference process of our symmetric VQGAN.
 Bottom: The inference process of vanilla VQGAN.